Temperley-Lieb integrable models and fusion categories: Conclusion and Outlook

 Finally, since the models we consider in the paper are integrable, it is reasonable to hope that there are algebraic methods to determine their spectra (and that of general integrable anyonic chains).
 We leave this as an important direction for future research.

 {\bf Acknowledgments} EV thanks Fabian Essler and Paul Fendley for reminding him of how big the XXZ correlation function can remain at reasonable distance from the transition point.
 MdL was supported in part by SFI and the Royal Society for funding under grants UF160578, RGF$\backslash$ R1$\backslash$ 181011, RGF$\backslash$8EA$\backslash$180167 and RF$\backslash$ ERE$\backslash$ 210373.
 MdL is also supported by ERC-2022-CoG - FAIM 101088193, which also supports LC.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 BP was supported by the NKFIH excellence grant TKP2021-NKTA-64.
+EV was supported by the grant Emergence-ComplexCité "INTOTHREE".